Simple and minimal, always

 .
 Make sure to run the check before committing your changes.
 Otherwise the build of the documentation will fail.

-The used linting has some built in rules which you can find here.
+The used linting has some built in rules which you can find in the official repository.
 Some important rules and customized ones are mentioned below.

 ```